Updated on January 18, 2023

 If a codebase grows too complex and interwoven, for example, then engineers cannot possibly understand all the ripple effects of the changes they make; that’s not information they can reasonably bear cognitively while actually completing new code.
 And vague requirements can also contribute to excessive cognitive load; with an unclear end goal, developers may have to account for too many contingencies and possibilities to move forward with any clarity.

-Absence of context in daily practices
+Absence of context in daily practice

 In the same vein, the absence of context is a form of technical debt.
 We break this form of debt into two types: Breadcrumbs and daily practices.